By Jonathan Whitcomb, a chess author and coach in the Salt Lake Valley

 I now offer a free introductory meeting for your evaluation of private chess tutoring lessons.
 I can meet with you at your home or at a convenient public park or library, and you can have a friend or family member present.

 The regular lessons (after the introductory session) are only $25 each, with free chess materials included for personal study.
-In fact, a copy my book Beat That Kid in Chess will be given to you in your first lesson, and you do not need to commit to any more lessons.
+In fact, a copy my book Beat That Kid in Chess will be given to you in your first regular paid lesson, and you do not need to commit to any more lessons.
+Just ask for the free book.

 Chess Tutor Jonathan Whitcomb, with Pirc Defense opening